 Other health care and social service professionals, both internal and external to the AHS, are also welcome to complete the module.

-The AMM Online Learning Module (note: requires Flash Player to play and optimized for desktop computers) takes approximately 30-60 minutes to complete.
+The AMM Online Learning Module takes approximately 30-60 minutes to complete.

 Once you have completed the AMM Online Learning Module, the AMM Case Studies (including transportation safety, coping with crying, safe sleep, falls prevention) provide an opportunity for a level of learning that is key to best practice: the application of knowledge, critical thinking and communication skills when discussing injury prevention with parents/caregivers.
 Although the case studies were written for Public Health Nurses, others may find them valuable to enhance their learning, particularly if the work or learning environment provides a chance for discussion of the case studies in pairs or groups.
 The AMM Case Studies Answer Key provides suggested answers to the case studies.
 Though not exhaustive, these give ideas to spark discussion and enrich the understanding of injury prevention and A Million Messages in practice.